jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/sheets/spreadsheet_documentation.md

 ## Summary Tab
 This tab presents a high-level overview of average prevalence rates (2012-2022) for each condition across all five states, alongside five-state benchmarks for comparison.
 Conditional formatting highlights whether each state's average is **above or below** the five-state average, making disparities in chronic and behavioral health burdens quickly visible.
 In addition to averages, the tab calculates **absolute point changes** (2022 value minus 2012 value) for each indicator by state and a bar graph was made for these values.
 These differences are then **ranked from highest to lowest change,** with **smoking** rankings reversed to reflect that a larger decline is more favorable.
-An average ranking was computed across all four indicator to assess each state's overall trajectory.
+An average ranking was computed across all four indicators to assess each state's overall trajectory.
 For instance, **Texas and California tied for the most significant overall shifts,** each an average ranking of **2.25**.
 This tab synthesizes raw trends and performance-based rankings to help inform which states experienced the greatest health shifts over the decade, serving as a foundation for subsequent insights and recommendations.

 ![summary](../../images/brfsssum.png)